 How can you not visit the capital city?
 Kuala Lumpur is a city in fast development.
 The government is anticipating for the future and that is visible.
 Kuala Lumpur is mostly known for a large number of malls.
 The larger area of Kuala Lumpur, called Klang valley, houses over 250 shopping malls, including 1 Utama, the 7th largest mall in the world.
 Other famous malls are Pavilion, Suria and Sun city.

 The second fame of Kuala Lumpur is food.
 Malaysians rarely cook at home and would rather go out to dinner.
 This has resulted in a stunning amount of restaurants and food courts.
 There are truly too many options in all price categories.

 Considered a hidden gem, not well known to the general public and definitely not the tourist.
-It is not easy to get there and there aren’t that many hotels.
+Malaysia has a few amazing islands to visit.
 But if you go, you will have a very private feel and experience with, what you could consider the best beaches in the country.
-Cristal clear water and sceneries indistinguishable from place like Fiji or the Maldives.
+We especially love the Perhentian islands.
+Cristal clear water and sceneries indistinguishable from places like Fiji or the Maldives.

 A historical city with a city center listed as a UNESCO world heritage site.
 You can still clearly see influences from other countries like the Portuguese, the Dutch and the Brits.
-Main reason to visit would be to learn more about the Malaysian history and culture.
-The region is now dominated by the Chinese with estimate of around 60% of the population being Chinese.
+The main reason to visit would be to learn more about Malaysian history and culture.
+The region is now dominated by the Chinese with an estimate of around 60% of the population being Chinese.